29 May The Best 5 Walks for Young Families visiting Taranaki on Holiday

 On your next visit to Taranaki with the kids, be sure to check out one of these five family-friendly walks!
 With easy trails, gorgeous native bush, and trickling streams, these walks are ideal for all skill types and ages.
 Let your imagination run wild and enjoy a little escape from the bustling noise of the main city.

 1. Huatoki Walkway

-The Coastal Walkway gets much the attention for must-do walks in New Plymouth, but the Huatoki Walkway is a wonderful track families will love to explore.
+The Coastal Walkway gets much of the attention for must-do walks in New Plymouth, but the Huatoki Walkway is a wonderful track your family will love to explore.